If your property was affected by the wildfires in May, find resources and information on relevant county services here: 2025 Spring Wildfires

 By law, every parcel in the county must be viewed by an assessor at least once every five years.
 In addition, every year assessors visit any parcel with new construction, alterations or improvements.

-2024 Assessment Summary Report
+2025 Assessment Report

 Estimated Market Values & Valuation Notices